wallit/wallit-nodejs-sdk/docs/03-options.md

 - `setIP()`  This is optional but is recommended for logging and security.

+- `setAdBlockerStatus()`  Optionally indicate if any ad block status indication was performed.
+The allowed values are constant-like properties on the `AccessOptionsAbstract` object.

 #### `Access.GetResourceFromTemporaryUserToken`

 This is used to retrieve resources from the external key and user temp token.
 The following setters may be used: